Mixed membership distribution-free model: The Mixed Membership Distribution-Free Model

 Let $\rho>0$ be a scaling parameter.
 For \emph{arbitrary distribution} $\mathcal{F}$ and all pairs of $(i,j)$ with $i,j\in[n]$, our model constructs the adjacency matrix of the undirected weighted network $\mathcal{N}$ such that $A(i,j)$ are independent random variables generated from $\mathcal{F}$ with expectation

 Call $\Omega$ the population adjacency matrix in this paper.
 Equation (\ref{DefinOmega}) means that all elements of $A$ are independent random variables generated from an arbitrary distribution $\mathcal{F}$ with expectation $\Omega(i,j)$, without any prior knowledge on a specific distribution of $A(i,j)$ for $i,j\in[n]$.
 For comparison, mixed membership models considered in \cite{MMSB, OCCAM,MaoSVM,mao2020estimating,MixedSCORE} require all entries of $A$ are random variables generated from Bernoulli distribution with expectation $\Omega(i,j)$ since these models only model unweighted networks.
 Meanwhile, $\rho$'s range can vary for different distributions $\mathcal{F}$, see Examples \ref{NormalF}-\ref{SignedF} for detail. \begin{defin} (Model) Call Equations (\ref{DefinCommunity})-(\ref{DefinOmega}) the Mixed Membership Distribution-Free (MMDF) model and denote it by $MMDF_{n}(K, P, \Pi, \rho,\mathcal{F})$. \end{defin} The next proposition guarantees the identifiability of MMDF. \begin{prop} (Identifiability).
-MMDF is identifiable: For eligible $(P,\Pi)$ and $(\tilde{P}, \tilde{\Pi})$, if $\rho \Pi P\Pi'=\rho \tilde{\Pi}\tilde{P}\tilde{\Pi}'$, then $\Pi=\tilde{\Pi}$ and $P=\tilde{P}$. \end{prop} All proofs of proposition, lemmas, and theorems are provided in the Appendix.
-MMDF includes some previous models as special cases. \begin{itemize} \item When $\mathcal{F}$ is a Bernoulli distribution, MMDF reduces to MMSB \cite{MMSB}. \item When all nodes are pure, MMDF reduces to the distribution-free model \cite{qing2023DFM}. \item When $\mathcal{F}$ is a Poisson distribution, all entries of $P$ are nonnegative, and $\Pi$ follows Dirichlet distribution, MMDF reduces to the weighted MMSB of \cite{dulac2020mixed}. \item When all nodes are pure and $\mathcal{F}$ is a Bernoulli distribution, MMDF reduces to SBM \cite{SBM}. \end{itemize}
+MMDF is identifiable: For eligible $(P,\Pi)$ and $(\tilde{P}, \tilde{\Pi})$, if $\rho \Pi P\Pi'=\rho \tilde{\Pi}\tilde{P}\tilde{\Pi}'$, then $(\Pi,P)$ and $(\tilde{\Pi},\tilde{P})$ are identical up to a permutation of the $K$ communities. \end{prop} All proofs of proposition, lemmas, and theorems are provided in the Appendix.
+MMDF includes some previous models as special cases. \begin{itemize} \item When $\mathcal{F}$ is a Bernoulli distribution, MMDF reduces to MMSB \cite{MMSB}. \item When all nodes are pure, MMDF reduces to the distribution-free model \cite{qing2023DFM}. \item When $\mathcal{F}$ is a Poisson distribution, all entries of $P$ are nonnegative, and $\Pi$ follows Dirichlet distribution, MMDF reduces to the weighted MMSB of \cite{dulac2020mixed}. \item When all nodes are pure and $\mathcal{F}$ is a Bernoulli distribution, MMDF reduces to SBM \cite{SBM}. \item When $K=1$ and $\mathcal{F}$ is Bernoulli distribution, MMDF degenerates to the Erd\"os-R\'enyi random graph \cite{erdos1960evolution}. \end{itemize} \begin{rem} (Comparison to LFR benchmark networks) In \cite{lancichinetti2008benchmark}, the authors proposed LFR benchmark graphs for testing community detection algorithms on non-overlapping unweighted networks.
+In \cite{lancichinetti2009benchmarks}, the authors proposed generalizations of LFR benchmark networks for testing community detection methods on overlapping weighted graphs.
+The advantage of the LFR benchmark network and its extension is that they allow the degree of nodes to follow the power law distributions.
+The disadvantage of the LFR benchmark network and its extension is that they require that each node in a community has a fraction $1-\mu$ of its links with the other nodes of its community and a fraction $\mu$ with nodes from the other communities, where the mixing parameter $\mu$ is fixed for all nodes \cite{lancichinetti2008benchmark}.
+For comparison, though SBM, MMSB, and our MMDF can not guarantee that the degrees of nodes follow the power law distribution, they can control the expectation of node degrees.
+Another advantage of SBM, MMSB, and our MMDF is, that they allow nodes from different communities to connect with different probabilities.
+Meanwhile, SBM, MMSB, and our MMDF have theoretical guarantees of consistency for algorithms fitting them.
+For example, the DFSP algorithm provided in the next section is designed to fit our MMDF model, and a theoretical guarantee of consistency for the DFSP algorithm is provided in Section \ref{ConsistencyMMDF}.
+We also further analyze the influences of the model parameter $\rho$ on DFSP's performance under different distributions $\mathcal{F}$ in Section \ref{ConsistencyMMDF}.
+Furthermore, though the extended LFR benchmark \cite{lancichinetti2009benchmarks} can generate overlapping weighted networks, it only models binary overlapping memberships and positive edge weights while our MMDF can model real-valued membership vectors and negative edge weights.
+In particular, the LFR benchmark network and its extensions can not model overlapping signed networks while our MMDF can. \end{rem}